 - ½ teaspoon turmeric

-- 1 teaspoon roasted and ground cumin (or regular cumin powder)
+- 1 teaspoon roasted powdered cumin (or regular cumin powder)

 - 3 tablespoons water